aracelj/testverktyg_04_CI_CD/README.md

 * Create a branch for the assigned task
 * Write code locally and commit
 * Once done, push to origin feature
-* Open a pull request from own branch with all details about has been done
+* Open a pull request from own branch with all the details about what has been done
 * CI/CD to test, linting, and verify
 * Do code review with teammates, make changes if needed
 * Update and push to the same branch